Best web Development Books you Need to Learn

 Inclusive Components (2019)

-A modern guide to building web components that work for everyone, including people with disabilities.
+A practical guide to building web components that work for everyone, including people with disabilities.
+Originally published serially on inclusive-components.design and released as a printed book by Smashing Magazine in 2019.

 Covers semantic HTML, ARIA, keyboard navigation, and the philosophy of inclusive design.

-Why it matters: Accessibility is increasingly required by law (ADA in US, GDPR in EU) and by companies building in-house standards.
+Why it matters: Accessibility is increasingly required by regulation (the ADA and Section 508 in the US, the European Accessibility Act in the EU) and by companies building in-house standards.
 Developers who understand accessibility are in high demand.

 Best for: Frontend developers, anyone building user-facing components.